Living life just a little bit differently

 First of all, anyone who finds that they are unable to pay their minimum monthly obligations should immediately sit down and make a budget.
 It’s easiest to just grab a piece of paper and list each monthly expense, one by one.
 By tracking all of your bills and debts, it becomes easier to identify areas which can be cut back, potentially creating more cash flow.

 However, in some cases, it still may be a struggle to make the monthly payments on your debts.
 For these situations, it is often best to seek out professional assistance.
 Companies that specialize in consumer debt assistance can help you to get back on track and avoid bankruptcy.
 One option is an individual voluntary agreement, or IVA.
 An IVA allows the consumer to pay back an agreed monthly amount to the creditor, thereby escaping bankruptcy.
-As with any financial plan, be sure to seek out IVA advice from companies such as payplan.com before making any decisions.
+As with any financial plan, be sure to seek out advice from a reputable company before making any decisions.

 Being in debt is not the end of the world.
 Even when you feel trapped by your bills, there are solutions.
 Things like sticking to a budget and generating more income will help whittle away your debts.
 And if that doesn’t work, do not hesitate to seek professional advice.
 Things like debt management plans and individual voluntary agreements, in conjunction with good financial habits, can help to get you back in control of your finances again.